 As soon as it's created your new file will be available for your team members to edit as well.

 Collaborate on the files

 Files stored in your team's file library are accessible to every member of the Team.
 In Office for the web, Office for Android or iOS, or the latest applications from Office 365, you and your Team members can collaboratively co-edit Word, PowerPoint, or Excel documents, or comment on Visio files.
 No need to check files out or worry about if one of your colleagues has the document open.
 Just open the file you need to edit and if other Team members are editing it too your changes will be seamlessly merged as you work.

 Share with people outside your team

-Important: To share with somebody outside your team you'll have to open the file in Office Online or Office desktop; the Teams editor doesn't have that feature.
+Important: To share with somebody outside your team you'll have to open the file in Office for the web or Office desktop; the Teams editor doesn't have that feature.
 Click the arrow next to the Edit button and choose the appropriate app.

 If you want to share with people outside your organization you may have to click the permissions drop-down (right above where you add the people you want to share with) and select that Specific People can access the file.